Kotlin/kotlinx.coroutines/kotlinx-coroutines-test/README.md

   guide the execution, advancing the virtual time by a duration, draining the queue of the awaiting tasks, or running the tasks scheduled at the present moment.
 * **Handling uncaught exceptions** spawned in the child coroutines by throwing them at the end of the test.
-* **Detecting unfinished jobs**, that is, tasks that are still pending by the end of the test, in order to prevent coroutine leaks.
 * **Waiting for asynchronous callbacks**.
   Sometimes, especially when working with third-party code, it's impossible to mock all the dispatchers in use.
   [runTest] will handle the situations where some code runs in dispatchers not integrated with the test module.